velocityzen/marshmallow/README.md

 # Sweets
+Next Web builder toolkit

 ## Marshmallow

-**Sweets app for tree based structures**
+**Sweet for tree based structures**

-You can use this app for menus, categories, tags etc.
+You can use this sweet for menus, categories, tags etc.